How the IMF Makes Decisions

 The Board of Governors is the highest decision-making body of the IMF.
 It consists of one governor and one alternate governor for each member country.
 The governor is appointed by the member country and is usually the minister of finance or the head of the central bank.

-While the Board of Governors has delegated most of its powers to the IMF’s Executive Board, it retains the right to approve quota increases, special drawing right (SDR) allocations, the admittance of new members, compulsory withdrawal of members, and amendments to the Articles of Agreement and By-Laws.
+While the Board of Governors has delegated most of its powers to the IMF’s Executive Board, it retains the right to, among other things, approve quota increases, special drawing right (SDR) allocations, the admittance of new members, compulsory withdrawal of members, and amendments to the Articles of Agreement and By-Laws.

-The Board of Governors also elects or appoints Executive Directors and is the ultimate arbiter on issues related to the interpretation of the IMF’s Articles of Agreement.
+The Board of Governors also elects Executive Directors and is the ultimate arbiter on issues related to the interpretation of the IMF’s Articles of Agreement.
 Voting by the Board of Governors may take place either by holding a meeting or remotely (through the use of courier services, electronic mail, facsimile, or the IMF’s secure online voting system).
+Decisions are made by a majority of votes cast, unless otherwise specified in the Articles of Agreement.

 The Development Committee is a joint committee, tasked with advising the Boards of Governors of the IMF and the World Bank on issues related to economic development in emerging market and developing countries.
 The committee has 25 members (usually ministers of finance or development).
 It represents the full membership of the IMF and the World Bank and mainly serves as a forum for building intergovernmental consensus on critical development issues.